SwapnilNair/McFlAi---OTPMS/README.md

-# McFlAi-OTPMS
+## McFlAi - On Time Performance Monitoring System
-The mini project for the course Database Technologies.
+A project built for the course Database Technologies.
+An end to end pipeline using Apache Spark, Apache Kafka and Zookeeper to stream and analyze performance metrics for airlines is real time.
-## Technologies / Frameworks to be exercised:
-* 1. Apache Spark Streaming, Spark SQL [execute multiple workloads e.g., SparkSQL queries to carry out action, transformation or aggregation on the input data]
-* 2. Apache Kafka Streaming [have to publish/subscribe the results or produce/consume choosing >=3 topics].
-* 3. Store the data in a DBMS of your choice like postgres,MySQL ( Ofcourse we use postgres, myswl is a dumpster fire)
-* 4. Make use of any other tool/s as required like Zookeeper.

-## Run the same queries in a batch mode on the same/whole data from the database (#3 above).
-## Compare the above results/accuracy/performance with the streaming mode of execution.

-Name is a pun on Marty McFly .
-McFlAirlines On Time Performance Monitoring System
+Metrics included average flight delays, turnaround times, airborne time and more.
+All queries were execued using Spark dataframes and Spark SQL and tried in batch mode and streaming mode.
+Supported multiple subscribers like Airlines, Airports and Manufactureers who could view specific real time values hassle free.

 The dataset we ran this on is approximately 11 Gigs, so definitely not uploading that here

+Overall this was a fantastic experience and dealing with handling huge datasets with millions of rows and columns was a dream task.

+**Technologies used for this**
+1. Apache Spark Streaming and Spark SQL.
+2. Apache Kafka
+3. Postgres/MySQL.
+4. Zookeeper.
+5. Python

+> Yes, the name is a pun on Marty McFly from the "Back the The Future" Series.